Tales of ghosts and treasures are far too common, almost as if they go hand in hand.

 Sometimes it involves a buried treasure in a home, a ranch, a cave or a treasure being protected by a spirit.

 El Pirata Sin Cabeza (the Headless Pirate)

-Apparently in the 18th century, pirates roamed the seas by Costa Rica frequently and wreaked havoc on Spanish ships.
-So of course, with all the pirate activity, there’s a legend from Costa Rica, el Pirata Sin Cabeza or the headless pirate, that has something to do with a buried treasure.
-Legend tells that this headless pirate is guarding a treasure, buried beneath un arbol Guanacaste, or, caro caro, monkey-ear tree or elephant-ear tree, en la playa de Tivives.
+In the 18th century, pirates roamed the seas by Costa Rica frequently and wreaked havoc on Spanish ships.
+Of course, with all the pirate activity, there’s a legend from Costa Rica, el Pirata Sin Cabeza (the headless pirate).
+Legend tells that this headless pirate is guarding a treasure, buried beneath un arbol Guanacaste ( monkey-ear tree or elephant-ear tree) on the beach, playa de Tivives.

 After that night, fisherman say that at midnight, during a full moon, the headless pirate lets out a chilling scream “aqui” and a mysterious ship, that no one is driving?
 Sailing?
 Stops right in front of the tree, and the headless pirate can be seen, waiting for someone who is not afraid to dig up the treasure.